woocommerce/woocommerce/docs/data/crud-objects.md

 # Developing using WooCommerce CRUD objects

-CRUD is an abbreviation of the 4 basic operations you can do to a database or resource – Create, Read, Update, Delete.
+CRUD is an abbreviation of the four basic operations you can do to a database or resource – Create, Read, Update, Delete.

 [WooCommerce 3.0 introduced CRUD objects](https://woocommerce.wordpress.com/2016/10/27/the-new-crud-classes-in-woocommerce-2-7/) for working with WooCommerce data. **Whenever possible these objects should be used in your code instead of directly updating metadata or using WordPress post objects.**

 Each of these objects contains a schema for the data it controls (properties), a getter and setter for each property, and a save/delete method which talks to a data store.
-The data store handles the actual saving/reading from the database – the object itself does not need to be aware of where the data is stored.
+The data store handles the actual saving/reading from the database.
+The object itself does not need to be aware of where the data is stored.

 ## The benefits of CRUD

-* Structure – each object has a pre-defined structure and keeps it’s own data valid.
+* Structure – Each object has a pre-defined structure and keeps its own data valid.
 * Control – We control the flow of data, and any validation needed, so we know when changes occur.
 * Ease of development – As a developer, you don’t need to know the internals of the data you’re working with, just the names.
-* Abstraction – The data can be moved elsewhere e.g. custom tables, without affecting existing code.
+* Abstraction – The data can be moved elsewhere, e.g. custom tables, without affecting existing code.
-* Unification – We can use the same code for updating things in admin as we do in the REST API and CLIs – everything is unified.
+* Unification – We can use the same code for updating things in admin as we do in the REST API and CLIs.
+Everything is unified.
-* Simplified code – less procedural code to update objects which reduces likelihood of malfunction and adds more unit test coverage.
+* Simplified code – Less procedural code to update objects which reduces likelihood of malfunction and adds more unit test coverage.

 ## CRUD object structure

 The [`WC_Data`](https://github.com/woocommerce/woocommerce/blob/trunk/plugins/woocommerce/includes/abstracts/abstract-wc-data.php) class is the basic implementation for CRUD objects, and all CRUD objects extend it.
-The most important parts to note: `$data` is an array of props supported in each object, and `$id` is the object’s ID.
+The most important properties to note are `$data`, which is an array of props supported in each object, and `$id`, which is the object’s ID.

 The [coupon object class](https://github.com/woocommerce/woocommerce/blob/trunk/plugins/woocommerce/includes/class-wc-coupon.php) is a good example of extending `WC_Data` and adding CRUD functions to all properties.